Lexington (horse): Pedigree

 Some of the horses in Lexington's pedigree cannot be traced back to England's General Stud Book, a fact that can probably be attributed to the disruptions and sometimes hazardous record keeping in the period between the American Revolution and Civil War.
 The pedigree shown on The Jockey Club's Equineline database is thus incomplete, not showing the dams of Timoleon, Florizel and the Alderman Mare.
 The pedigree shown below fills in those gaps based on American records.

 Lexington is usually said to descend from family 12-b in the female line through his third dam Lady Grey.
 However, the mitochondrial DNA of descendants of Lady Grey is inconsistent with that of other members of family 12-b, indicating a likely mismatch.

-Lexington was inbred 3 × 4 to the stallion Sir Archy and 4 × 4 to the stallion Diomed, meaning that both horses appears twice in his pedigree — Sir Archy in the third and fourth generations, and Diomed twice in the fourth generation.
+Lexington is inbred 3S x 4D to the stallion Sir Archy, meaning that he appears in the third generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+^ Lexington is inbred 4S x 4S x 5D to the stallion Diomed, meaning that he appears in the fourth generation twice on the sire side of his pedigree and fifth generation once (through Sir Archy)^ on the dam side of his pedigree.

+In popular culture

+The oil painting Portrait of Lexington by artist Thomas J. Scott (c.
+1857) appears in Ghosts (US) Season 1, Episode 16, "Trevor's Pants".
+The original painting is housed at the Smithsonian American Art Museum (SAAM), and was a gift of Mr. and Mrs. David K. Anderson to the Martha Jackson Memorial Collection in 1980.

+A semi-fictionalised account of Lexington’s life as a racehorse and stud, as well as the history of Scott’s Portrait of Lexington, are told in Pulitzer Prize winner Geraldine Brooks’ 2022 novel Horse.